-To be eligible for the award, applicants must be enrolled in the Full-Time MBA Program at Chicago Booth and must be returning to class in fall 2018.
+To be eligible for the award, applicants must be enrolled in the Full-Time MBA Program at Chicago Booth and must be returning to class in the fall.
 Applicants also must work at least 10 weeks over the course of the summer.
-Applications will be reviewed by a selection committee, made up of representatives from the Rustandy Center and Career Services.
-For more information on eligibility, view this document (pdf).
+Applications are reviewed by a selection committee, made up of representatives from the Rustandy Center and Career Services.

 Perspectives in Impact Investment: A Series on Leveraging Capital for Social Good

-The Rustandy Center, along with one of the center’s impact investors in residence, Priya Parrish, ’09, will hold a new series on impact investing.
+The Rustandy Center, along with the center’s impact investor in residence, Priya Parrish, ’09, has launched a new series on impact investing.
 This series is for Booth MBA students and will provide an overview of impact investing with sessions on public and private markets, a panel with asset owners/investors, and a capstone simulation session focused on investment opportunities.
 Please note that this series is designed as a four-part series.

 Upcoming seminars are listed on the Rustandy Center events page.
-For more information, please contact Sarah Dougans.
+For more information, please contact Will Colegrove.

 Experiential learning and competitions include:

 The Lauren and Keith Breslauer, ’88, Social Impact Scholarship awards $20,000 each to two rising second-year Booth students in the Full-Time MBA Program who are pursuing a career in impact investing or social entrepreneurship.
 For more information on the Breslauer Scholarship, please email Christina Hachikian.

 For-credit courses include (Booth password required):